GoogleCloudPlatform/cos-customizer/README.md

 Note that when using an image customized with `install-gpu`, the hosted docker container should be set to run in privileged mode so that it has access to the GPU device on the host machine.

+#### seal-oem

+The `seal-oem` build step utilizes `dm-verity` to verify the data in the OEM partition when the system boots and when data are accessed.
+If the verification fails, the system will refuse to boot or panic.
+This step takes no flags and needs to be run after any step that makes changes to the OEM partition (/dev/sda8 or /usr/share/oem).

+If this step is run, the size of the OEM partition will be doubled to store the hash tree for verification in the second half of the partition.
+So the disk size must be no smaller than the sum of the original image size (assumed to be 10GB) and the doubled OEM size:
+`disk-size-gb >= 10GB + (oem-size x 2) (rounded up to GB)`.
+If the `-oem-size` in `finish-image-build` step is not set, the filesystem size of the OEM partition will be assumed to be the same as the default size, 16MB, and the disk size must be at least 11GB.
+If the disk size is smaller than needed, the build will fail.

+After running this build step, the OEM partition will not be automatically mounted when the system boots. `sudo mount /dev/dm-1 /usr/share/oem` should be added to `startup script` or `cloud init` to mount the OEM partition.

+Note that this feature is supported by COS versions starting from 73.
+And the auto-update engine must be disabled if this feature is applied.

 # Contributor Docs